 This supplement is available in both powder and capsule form.
 Tablets and capsules usually contain 750 mg in each pill.

-You have to admire the existence of such a potent supplement that has tested and proven over decades of research and practical use.
+You have to admire the existence of such a potent supplement that has been tested and proven over decades of research and practical use.
 Sulbutiamine is known to treat various forms of fatigue, and both anecdotal reports and scientific studies confirm that it can enhance memory, cognition, mood, and motivation.

 What’s more, this supplement can give you a substantial increase in mental clarity, and boost your energy both physically and mentally, leaving you awake and alert.
 At the same time, it is said to be well-tolerated and non-toxic, which makes it relatively safe to consume.